 - dried fruit and nuts to decorate

-- Place lightly oiled greaseproof paper in the bottom of your mould.
+- Place lightly oiled greaseproof paper or cling film in the bottom of your mould.
 If you are using a silicon mould, you won't need to line it.

 - Break the chocolate into pieces and place in a heatproof bowl over a pan of simmering water.
 Remove from the heat as soon as the chocolate starts to melt.

 - Open the cardamom pods, extract the seeds and grind finely in a mortar and pestle.
 Add to the chocolate and stir gently.